Alwyn Cashe: Early life and education

-Career
+Military career

-Cashe enlisted in the U.S. Army following high school graduation in 1988.
+Cashe enlisted in the United States Army following high school graduation in 1988.
 As an infantryman, he deployed in support of the 1991 Gulf War.
-He also deployed to former Yugoslavia, earning the Kosovo Campaign Medal.
+He also deployed to the former Yugoslavia, earning the Kosovo Campaign Medal.
 Prior to his assignment to 3rd Infantry Division, he deployed once again to Iraq in support of Operation Iraqi Freedom following the 2003 invasion.

 During his time in service he also served as a drill sergeant.

-On the evening of October 17, 2005, Cashe, a member of A Company, 1st Battalion, 15th Infantry Regiment, 3rd Infantry Division, managed to save the lives of six of his fellow soldiers after the Bradley fighting vehicle they were riding in struck an improvised explosive device despite suffering second and third-degree burns over 72% of his body.
+On the evening of October 17, 2005, Cashe, a member of A Company, 1st Battalion, 15th Infantry Regiment, 3rd Infantry Division, saved the lives of six of his fellow soldiers after the Bradley fighting vehicle they were riding in struck an improvised explosive device despite suffering second and third-degree burns over 72% of his body.
 Cashe succumbed to his injuries on November 8, 2005, at Brooke Army Medical Center, Fort Sam Houston, Texas.
 Cashe is interred at Restlawn Cemetery in Sanford, Florida.

 Legacy

-On July 19, 2014, a new Army Reserve center in Sanford, Florida was named in Cashe's honor.
+On July 19, 2014, a new U.S. Army Reserve Center in Sanford, Florida was named in Cashe's honor.

 On May 11, 2019, the Oviedo Post Office was renamed in Cashe's honor.

-On July 23, 2020, Alwyn Cashe's son, Andrew Cashe, graduated One Station Unit Training (OSUT) for Infantry soldiers at Fort Benning, Georgia.
+On July 23, 2020, Alwyn Cashe's son, Andrew Cashe, graduated One Station Unit Training (OSUT) for Infantry soldiers at Fort Moore, Georgia.

 On May 20, 2021, 3rd Infantry Division at Fort Stewart, GA renamed their primary ceremonial grounds from “Marne Gardens” to “Cashe Gardens”.
 Located next to the Division Headquarters, Cashe Gardens is utilized by the installation for Battalion, Brigade, and Division Changes of Command as well as other high-profile ceremonies.